Newsletter Subscribe

 Play a round of Mini Golf

 Mini golf, putt-putt, putting, peewee golf – whatever you call it, there are no two ways about it – an afternoon of mini golf is one of the best things to do in Adelaide with kids and is fun for the ‘hole’ family.
 Not only does it kill quite a bit of time as your group makes its way around the course, but it also teaches the little ones a thing or two about patience and control, all while being in a fabulously fun environment.

 Adelaide has a few standout places to play, so find the adventure that best suits you.

-Holey Moley is a great option for rainy days, as this is an entirely indoor venue.
-Each hole brings a new theme and photo opps that are a little different to your standard mini golf windmills – think Monopoly boards, The Simpsons couch and Forrest Gump’s infamous park bench.
-There are arcade games, karaoke, an escape room and a bar for the adults – meaning you really could spend hours here.
+Holey Moley is great for rainy days, with an entirely indoor course featuring a new theme and photo ops at each hole a little different to your standard mini golf windmills – think Monopoly boards, The Simpsons couch and Forrest Gump’s infamous park bench.

-Holey Moley: 170 Pulteney Road, Adelaide, prices available when booking.
+Holey Moley: 170 Pulteney Road, Adelaide

 South Australian Museum